vemana/vemana.github.io/_posts/2001-01-01-abiyz-intro.md

 ## Example 4

 ABIYZ also helps us understand software better.
-For example understanding frontend frameworks like Angular ([documentation](https://angular.io/docs)) for a beginner can be difficult.
+For example, understanding frontend frameworks like Angular ([documentation](https://angular.io/docs)) for a beginner can be difficult.
 But, it can help to think in ABIYZ terms.

 Consider a website that shows a social media feed.
 The user sees some pixels corresponding to their social media feed.
 As the feed changes, the pixels change.
 Similarly, as the user interacts with the UI(filters/clicks etc), the feed changes.
 Angular aims to help manage this ping-pong.
 Looking at the Angular docs can be intimidating, but we can try to understand it better by asking the standard ABIYZ questions: what is the Problem Domain, the Problem Solving Domain and their corresponding concepts & operations?